 Of course, that would also make them responsible if there are cyberattacks or a loss of assets and so instead it suggests for effective regulation there could be a ‘public-private partnership’ where responsibility primarily lies with private firms to the exclusion of providing access to Central Bank reserves.
 Such a partnership would pose less risk to the Central Bank’s reputation and would drive innovation in the private sector.

 The paper deals with other risks as well that are posed by both object-based crypto and claim-based stablecoins.

-Cryptocurrencies such as Bitcoin, which have historically seen significant volatility, could potentially impact monetary policy.
+Cryptocurrencies such as Bitcoin and Ethereum, which have historically seen significant volatility, could potentially impact monetary policy.
 There is already evidence that cryptocurrencies become attractive amidst macro uncertainty, due to their uncorrelated nature, and are used as a hedge against recession as seen during the Greek Debt Crisis or more recently in Venezuela.

 Central Banks in countries with weak currencies and high inflation, lose control over their policies due to capital flight into new forms of money.
 Partnering with domestic issuers of stablecoins could mitigate these risks.

 Financial integrity also poses a concern with the rise of Libra and other digital assets.
 It makes clear that anti-money laundering (AML) and counter-terrorism financing (CTF) obligations should essentially be non-negotiable and must include customer identity verification, monitoring transactions, reporting suspicious transactions, and taking sanctions lists into account.

 Fortunately, international bodies such as the Financial Action Task Force have been taking steps to develop a global set of rules that would apply to issuers of cryptocurrencies and stablecoins to combat AML and CTF concerns.

 Further, the IMF suggests, Central Banks are in a position to grant licenses to digital asset service providers based on clear conditions, including supervision.